 I stopped and turned to face the two corrections officers who were pointing at me.
 I smiled and waved before proceeding to walk into the dining hall.

-I put up with this type of behaviour from the Michigan Department of Corrections staff constantly.
+I put up with this type of behavior from the Michigan Department of Corrections staff constantly.
 It's something I expected from other prisoners, but the harassment from the officers is actually much more severe.

 In the past, I might have reacted in anger, but that's exactly what they're looking for.
 Outbursts will only destroy my chance of getting parole.